wang-ye/wang-ye.github.io/_posts/2017-09-05-proxy-pool.md

 date:   2017-09-01 19:59:03 -0800
 ---

-To crawl the website effectively, proxies are often used.
-Today, I will discuss a [github repository](https://github.com/jhao104/proxy_pool) that maintains a *free* proxy pool for crawling purposes.
-Here is an example use of the proxy pool, assuming that a ProxyPool Flask App is running on localhost:5000.
+Proxies are often used when crawling the website.
+In this post, I will discuss [ProxyPool](https://github.com/jhao104/proxy_pool), a Git repository that maintains a *free* proxy pool for crawling Chinese websites.
+It provides a simple Flask interface, so spiders can get the usable proxies by accessing *localhost:5000*.

 ```python
 import requests